 Call the police.
 Additionally, either a lawyer, or a social agency can assist a party in filing a lawsuit to prevent family violence.
 The court can immediately address issues such as temporary use of a home and restraining orders even if the parties are not married.

-Many courts now require that parties to a case involving minor children attend a seminar to help them cope with the ramifications of the case for children.
-You should check with the court system in your county to see if this applies to you.
+Most Courts now require that parties to a case involving minor children attend a seminar to help them cope with the ramifications of the case for children.
+You should check with the Court system in your county to see if this applies to you.

 The court cannot force parents to pay for college expenses.
 However, parents can agree between themselves to pay support beyond the age of 18 and/or to pay for college expenses.

 Alimony is a support payment by one spouse to another which, based upon various factors may be appropriate in a particular case.
-Alimony is generally not available to a spouse who caused the dissolution of the marriage by their adultery or desertion.
 Alimony may be for a limited time period or until the spouse receiving alimony dies or remarries, or may be paid in one lump sum.
-Again, the court will review the Financial Affidavit when determining the issue of alimony.
-Factors the court will consider in determining alimony include the length of the marriage; health of each party; assets of each party; and the contributions of each party to homemaking, child raising, and career building of the other party.
+Again, the court will review the parties' finances when determining the issue of alimony.
+Factors the Court will consider in determining alimony include the length of the marriage; health of each party; assets of each party; and the contributions of each party to homemaking, child raising, and career building of the other party.

 Court orders for money can generally be enforced by garnishment, attachments of property or by a contempt action.
-Custody and visitation orders may be enforced in a variety of ways from contempt applications to warrants for wrongfully taking or withholding a child.
+Parental Responsibility and time-sharing orders may be enforced in a variety of ways from contempt actions to warrants for wrongfully taking or withholding a child.